Client

 Key advantages of modular LGSF construction for municipalities

-No disruption to the operation of the neighboring school
+No disruption to neighboring school operations

 Speed of drawing EU subsidies